Submitted by Heidi Mills

 - The conference foregrounds and honors the brilliance, experience and expertise in our own professional community.

-Pre-service teachers from UofSC’s elementary program and in-service teachers from partner schools across the state consistently rave about the Inquiry Matters’ content, form, and impact on their practice.
+Pre-service teachers from USC’s elementary program and in-service teachers from partner schools across the state consistently rave about the Inquiry Matters’ content, form, and impact on their practice.
 Year after year, participants describe it as being both informative and transformative.
 This year’s feedback maintained its positive trend with comments like:

 - “I am speechless, actually.
 There is so much to carry back for improved practice and action.”